zowe/docs-site/docs/whats-new/zowe-v3-migration.md

 # Zowe V3 Migration Guide

 This guide outlines the steps and changes required to migrate from Zowe v2 to Zowe v3.
 While the migration process is similar to a Zowe v2 minor release upgrade, there are several new and updated configuration parameters to consider.
-Follow the steps below to ensure a smooth migration.
+Follow the steps described in this article to ensure a smooth migration.

 ## Prerequisites

 Before starting the migration, ensure the following system requirements are met:

+- **z/OSMF**
-- **z/OSMF**: Version V2R5 with APAR PH12143 is required or V3R1.
+Version V2R5 with APAR PH12143 is required or V3R1.
+- **Java**
-- **Java**: `java.home` should point to **Java 17** location.
+`java.home` should point to **Java 17** location.
+- **Node.js**
-- **Node.js**: `node.home` should be set to **Node.js 18** version or above.
+`node.home` should be set to **Node.js 18** version or above.
+- **Keyrings**
-- **Keyrings**: If you are using keyrings, verify that you use correct syntax: `safkeyring://` instead of `safkeyring:////`.
+If you are using keyrings, verify that you use correct syntax: `safkeyring://` instead of `safkeyring:////`.

 ## Configuration changes

+Review the following changes to configuration and updated configuration parameters.

 ### New Configuration

-**components.zaas**:
+**components.zaas**
-  Previously part of the `components.gateway` component, zaas has now been moved to a separate component responsible for authentication.
+  Previously part of the `components.gateway` component, zaas in Zowe v3 is a separate component responsible for authentication.
-  If you do not explicitly configure this section, zaas will still be enabled by default and will be using **port 7558**.
+  If you do not explicitly configure this section, zaas will still be enabled by default and will use **port 7558**.

 ```yaml
 components: